skymethod/livewire-web/content/posts/archive/podcast-cdns-by-episode-share-2025-12.md

 {{% subscribe %}}
 ---

-We started with our universe of _every single new podcast episode published_ (about 1.9 million in January 2026), and mapped the underlying host of the last entity in the request chain to a known CDN or network provider.
-We were able to identify the underlying network for 99.99% of the universe.
+We started with our universe of _every single new podcast episode published_ (about 1.9 million in December 2025), and mapped the underlying host of the last entity in the request chain to a known CDN or network provider.
+We were able to identify the underlying network for 99.98% of the universe.

 ---